QUT-CAB302-Software-Development/virtual-sustainability-tour/README.md

   - [Spring Official Guide](https://spring.io/guides#gettingStarted) - This is the official Spring guide.
 It is a good place to start if you are new to Spring.
 They are a bit long, but feel free to focus on the sections that are relevant to your project.
   - [Thymeleaf Official Documentation](https://www.thymeleaf.org/doc/tutorials/3.1/thymeleafspring.html) - This is the official Thymeleaf documentation.
 It is a good place to start if you are new to Thymeleaf.
 They are a bit long, so again, feel free to focus on the relevant sections.
   - [Introduction to Using Thymeleaf in Spring](https://www.baeldung.com/thymeleaf-in-spring-mvc) - This is a good article that explains how to use Thymeleaf with Spring MVC.

+# PR Documentation:

+### Describe your changes

+### Issue ticket number and link

+### Checklist before requesting a review
+- [ ] I have performed a self-review of my code
+- [ ] If it is a core feature, I have added thorough tests.
+- [ ] Do we need to implement analytics?
+- [ ] Will this be part of a product update?
+If yes, please write one phrase about this update.